tony-aw/tinycodet/README.md

 The ‘tidyoperators’ R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
-It includes infix operators for the negation of logical operators (exlcusive-or, not-and, not-in), in-place modifying mathematical arithmetic, string arithmetic, string subsetting, in-place modifying string arithmetic, in-place modifying string subsetting, and in-place modifying unreal replacers.
+It includes infix operators for the negation of logical operators (exclusive-or, not-and, not-in), in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, and in-place modifying unreal replacers.
 Moreover, it includes some helper functions for more complex string arithmetic, some of which are missing from popular R packages like stringi.
-All base R expressions options (Regex, perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
+All base R expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
 This package also allows integrating third-party parallel